VESSEL REVIEW | Blue Wave – Moroccan-built diesel-electric trawler delivered to Brittany fisherman

 Brittany-based fisherman Jean-Baptiste Goulard recently took delivery of a new trawler fitted with a diesel-electric propulsion system.

 Blue Wave was built by Souss Massa Shipyard in Agadir on Morocco’s Atlantic coast.
-The design was developed extensively by naval architects Cabinet, which is also based in Brittany.
+The design was developed extensively by naval architects Cabinet, which is also based in Brittany, and Barrillec Marine.
 However, Mr Goulard opted to have the vessel built overseas partly because of a lack of suitable support infrastructure close to home.

 With an LOA of 22 metres and a beam of 6.95 metres, the newbuild was designed to also be capable of operation under extreme conditions, allowing the owner to conduct fishing trips even during the winter months.

-Barillec Marine was responsible for the installation of the diesel-electric propulsion system as well as the electrical systems.
-The chosen propulsion setup consists of two Scania diesel generator sets supplying power to a 500kW electric motor to drive a 2,380mm propeller even without reduction gears, which could take up additional space.
+Barillec Marine was also responsible for the installation of the diesel-electric propulsion system as well as the electrical systems.
+The chosen propulsion setup consists of two Scania diesel generator sets supplying power to a 500kW (at 175 rpm) electric motor to directly drive a 2,380mm propeller even without the need for reduction gears, which would otherwise take up additional space.
 The Scania gensets also provide power for the onboard electrical systems.

 Both gensets may be coupled to run at the same time, though as a fuel-saving measure, one may be shut down even as the vessel is underway.
 This is because the propulsion arrangement was designed to allow even just one generator to provide sufficient propulsive power.
 The electric motor itself generates a significant amount of torque even during low-speed sailings.